‘How long will it last?’ Nagorno-Karabakh fighting rages on

 “Bombing … buildings and houses are destroyed.
 We are so afraid of it.
 How can one stand it?
 How long will it last?”
 Sida, one fearful resident who stayed in a shelter on Tuesday night, told The Associated Press without providing her full name.

 Armenian Defense Ministry spokesman Artsrun Ovannisian said Wednesday that Stepanakert was being targeted once again by Azerbaijan along with other settlements.
-Nagorno-Karabakh officials said that non-military facilities in Stepanakert have been hit with missiles and drones.
+Nagorno-Karabakh officials said that civilian infrastructure and a few residential buildings in Stepanakert have been hit with missiles and drones.

-Russian state RIA Novosti news agency reported Wednesday that some of the overnight shelling has hit people’s houses, causing significant damage.

 Azerbaijan has rejected claims of targeting civilian infrastructure in Stepanakert.
-Hikmet Hajiyev, aide to Azerbaijani President Ilham Aliyev, said in an interview earlier this week that Azerbaijani forces only targeted military objects in and around Stepanakert, acknowledging, however, that “some collateral damage” was possible.
+Hikmet Hajiyev, an Azerbaijani presidential aide, said in an interview earlier this week that Azerbaijani forces only targeted military objects in and around Stepanakert, acknowledging, however, that “some collateral damage” was possible.

 The fighting in the region — involving heavy artillery, warplanes and drones — has continued despite numerous international calls for a cease-fire.
-Both sides have accused each other of expanding the hostilities beyond Nagorno-Karabakh and of targeting civilians.
+Both sides have traded accusations of expanding the hostilities beyond Nagorno-Karabakh and of targeting civilians.

+The Nagorno-Karabakh’s military said Wednesday that 320 of its soldiers have been killed in fighting since Sept.
+27, while Azerbaijan hasn’t publicized its losses.
+Scores of civilians on both sides have also died.

 “We have seen extremely worrying reports of attacks on populated areas which is taking a deadly toll on civilians.
 We strongly urge the sides to fully observe their international obligations to protect civilian populations,” EU foreign policy chief Josep Borrell told members of the European Parliament.